s-sajid/Spotify-ETL-Data-Pipeline/README.md

 * [Spotipy](https://spotipy.readthedocs.io/)
   * Used to Access the Spotify API
 * [Terraform](https://www.terraform.io/)
-  * Used to Create the Infrastructure as Code
+  * Used to Deploy AWS Infrastructure as Code

 ---